 Is there a limit to the contributions I can make to individual pension plans in a year?

 Yes, the annual maximum is €1,500.
-The maximum tax reduction will be the lesser between this limit and 30% of the sum of net earnings from work and economic activities for the year.
+The maximum tax reduction will be the lesser between this limit and 30% of the sum of net earnings from employment and economic activities for the year.

-Yes, you can transfer your Pension Plans or EPSV from other entities to Bankinter, and vice versa.
+Yes, you can transfer your pension plans/EPSVs from other financial institutions to Bankinter, and vice versa.
 The law establishes a maximum period of five working days for this procedure.

-Even if you think it is too late to accumulate a significant amount for your retirement, the tax benefits of pension plans or EPSV make them one of the most interesting investments for your savings.
+Even if you think it's too late to accumulate a significant amount for your retirement, the tax benefits of pension plans/EPSVs make them one of the most interesting investments for your savings.